seanandrewchen/PUI2017_sac820/HW3_sac820/CitibikeReview_iuk202.md

 c.
 The appropriate test to test H0 in this case is the t test.
 The t test would serve this case well because of the normal/parametric distribution of the data in question and because of the presence of two unpaired groups.

+# FBB your file did ot have extension md in the name so it did not render properly. otherwise your review should be helpfu to the author, good